-Where there is a demonstrated need, DSBs may include costs for OYAP students' transportation to and from work placement sites.
+Where there is a demonstrated need, DSBs may include costs for OYAP participants' transportation to and from work placement sites.

-DSBs may also include costs for OYAP students' transportation and to and from a Level 1 inclass class.
+DSBs may also include costs for OYAP participants' transportation and to and from a Level 1 in-class class.
 DSBs must ensure that transportation costs for in-class training are not already funded by the School College Work Initiative (SCWI).